IU Glaciology is looking to grow!

 Postdocs

 Candidates interested in postdoctoral work in our group should contact David Lilien via email with a proposed research project.
 There are multiple funding avenues possible, and the best avenue will depend on the project and the candidate.
 A competitive postdoc candidate will have experience with ice-flow modeling, ice-penetrating radar, or ice-crystal fabric, and a clear vision for how they might benefit from working in the group at IU.
+The position is posted at indiana.peopleadmin.com; the closing date is December 15th, 2024, but applications will be considered until the position is filled.

 Grad students